Parameter Efficient Adaptation for Image Restoration with Heterogeneous Mixture-of-Experts: Related Work

 Image restoration has attracted a lot of research interest in recent years.
 Due to the challenging ill-posed nature, some early research paradigms typically study each sub-task in image restoration independently and have recently achieved favorable progress in their respective fields~\cite{zhang2017learning,dai2019second,yang2019joint,zhang2017beyond}.
-However, designing a specific model for each task is cumbersome, and does not consider the similarities among different tasks.
-Recently, motivated by the success of pre-training in natural language processing~\cite{radford2018improving,devlin2018bert,brown2020language,radford2019language} and other high-level vision tasks~\cite{he2022masked,bao2021beit,xie2022simmim}, some recent works~\cite{chen2021pre,li2021efficient,liu2023degae,liu2023unifying} have introduced this technique to image processing tasks.
-For example, IPT~\cite{chen2021pre} first trains a multi-task shared ViT backbone using synthetic data from ImageNet~\cite{deng2009imagenet} dataset and then fine-tunes on specific downstream datasets.
-EDT~\cite{li2021efficient} proposes a multi-related-task pre-training technique and introduces window-attention for effective pre-training.
-Although these approaches have yielded promising results, however, they typically need to fully fine-tune the large pre-trained model for each specific task, which incurs significant training and storage costs.
+However, designing such a single-task model is cumbersome, and does not consider the similarities among different tasks.
+Recently, all-in-one image restoration~\cite{li2022all,potlapalli2023promptir,park2023all} has offered a way to improve the generalization of image restoration models.
+By training one single model on multiple degradations, it allows the model to have the ability to handle multiple degradations.
+For example, AirNet~\cite{li2022all} proposes a two-stage training scheme to first learn the degradation representation, which is then used in the following restoration stage.
+PromptIR~\cite{potlapalli2023promptir} utilizes prompt learning to obtain degradation-specific prompts to train the model in an end-to-end manner.
+Despite the progress, the current all-in-one restoration paradigm can only deal with degradation seen during training and it is inevitable to re-train the model when needing to add new degradations.
+In addition, incorporating the knowledge of handling multiple degradations into one model has to increase the model size, which causes large training and storage costs.